 -Though onigiri is traditionally triangular, disks are a bit easier to shape.
 Using your palm, gently flatten the balls to create disks — this will seal all your ingredients together as well as ensure an even cook.

 There’s a learning curve, so don’t get frustrated if a couple of your creations crumble — they are still delicious.
-Munch on any mistakes; you’ll have a picture-perfect tray of Game Day Appetizers in no time!
+Munch on any mistakes; you’ll have a picture-perfect tray of Yaki Onigiri in no time.
+Complete your Game Day Appetizer spread with something sweet and simple!
+What is arroz con leche if not the perfect party dessert?